Boxing on TV – Fight calendar 2020 - TheNewsTrace

 Watch boxing within the UK

-Sky Sports activities: Sky prospects can add the whole sports activities package deal to their deal for simply £23 monthly or subscribe to particular person channels.
-Sky Sports activities Field Workplace PPVs will value one-off charges.
+Sky Sports activities: Sky prospects can add the whole sports activities bundle to their deal for simply £23 per thirty days or subscribe to particular person channels.
+Sky Sports activities Field Workplace PPVs will price one-off charges.

-NOW TV: You may get a Sky Sports activities day cross for £9.99, a week cross for £14.99 or a month cross for £33.99, all without having a contract.

-BT Sport: If you’re an current BT Broadband buyer, you’ll be able to add it to your current contract for an extra £10.00 monthly.
-For brand new prospects, broadband and BT TV packages begin at £39.99 monthly.
-BT Sport Field Workplace PPVs will value one-off charges.
+BT Sport: If you’re an present BT Broadband buyer, you possibly can add it to your present contract for a further £10.00 per thirty days.
+For brand new prospects, broadband and BT TV packages begin at £39.99 per thirty days.
+BT Sport Field Workplace PPVs will price one-off charges.

 Watch boxing within the US

-DAZN: Followers can watch many fights reside within the US through streaming large DAZN.
-The streaming service is obtainable in a month-to-month or annual plan.
+DAZN: Followers can watch many fights reside within the US by way of streaming large DAZN.
+The streaming service is on the market in a month-to-month or annual plan.

-ESPN+: Loads of different fights can be obtainable through ESPN.
-On it’s personal, ESPN+ prices $4.99 monthly or $49.99 per 12 months.
+ESPN+: Loads of different fights will likely be obtainable by way of ESPN.
+On it’s personal, ESPN+ prices $4.99 per thirty days or $49.99 per yr.

 Add Comment